Go2Better/CH32V003-1-Channel-PWM-with-Potentiometer-Controlled/README.md

  System Clock is set to 48MHz using HSI/2 * 12.
  ADC uses 241-cycle sampling for high accuracy.

-I used Grok Ai to created this project.
+I used Grok Ai to create this project.